 1. My fantasy about Brussels

 It seems the ASBLs are quite organized and developed as a community.
-More than 60% of the people I met were working on social-related work.
+More than 60% of the people I met (friends, housing, events, …) were employed or working on social-related projects.
 Topics were unemployment, homelessness, formerly incarcerated people, abused people, families, art, … Brussels has a lot of social challenges to overcome.
 I felt there was a bigger need for social workers than social designers.
 But that’s maybe exactly when a social designer should jump in.

 3. Brussels: the EU & networking